fiftydegrees/HLPlaceholder/README.md

 ### Usage with storyboard

-Drad-n-drop a classic UITextField and affect it as HLPlaceholder class instance.
+Drag-n-drop a classic UITextField and make it a subclass of HLPlaceholder.

 ### Usage with code